scrapjs/homemade/README.md

 # Homemade.js
-Dumb js preprocessor.
-It can only include, exclude, eval and echo.
+Micro js preprocessor.
+It can only include, exclude, eval, template and echo.

 ## API
 ```javascript